The USS Sculpin (SS-191) was a Sargo-class World War II era submarine.

 At the direction of Admiral Charles A. Lockwood, Captain John P. Cromwell was aboard the Sculpin to coordinate wolf pack operations, as necessary.
 If activated by Cromwell, the pack would consist of either the Sculpin and the USS Searaven (SS-196) or the Sculpin and the USS Apogon (SS-308).
 Cromwell possessed extensive knowledge of the Operation Galvanic plans and of the Ultra intelligence system.
 Lockwood had cautioned him not to disclose any information about Operation Galvanic to the Sculpin's crew to eliminate the possibility of it being extracted from them by the Japanese.
 1

 On November 19, 1943, while making a surface end-around run to attack a Japanese convoy, the Sculpin was detected by the IJN destroyer Yamagumo and fatally damaged by depth charges.
 Due to the heavy damages she was forced to surface and fight the Yamagumo with her deck guns.
 It was a one-sided engagement.
 The ensuing gun battle killed Commander Connaway, his executive officer, and the gunnery officer, and inflicted additional damage to the Sculpin.
 Command of the Sculpin passed to the remaining senior officer, who ordered the boat scuttled and abandoned.
 After most of the surviving crewmen had escaped, the Sculpin was deliberately flooded with Captain Cromwell and eleven other men still aboard, some dead and others there by choice.
 Cromwell chose to go down with the boat to prevent the enemy from obtaining the secret information he possessed.
 For this action, he was posthumously awarded the Medal of Honor.
-2
+These events occurred at the estimated geographic position 08° 40' N, 155° 02' E. 2

 Forty-two of the Sculpin's crew members were picked up by the Yamagumo.
 One badly wounded sailor was thrown back in the sea by the Japanese.
 Two groups of crewmen were embarked on separate aircraft carriers returning to Japan.
 One group had twenty-one crewmen, and the other twenty.
 One of them, the escort carrier Chuyo, which was carrying the group with twenty-one crewmen, was sunk by the USS Sailfish (SS-192) and twenty of the American prisoners perished.
 The one survivor was able to grab hold of a ladder on the side of a passing Japanese destroyer and haul himself aboard it.
 He was eventually sent to the Ashio copper mines.
 On December 5, 1943, the other twenty survivors arrived at Ofuna, Japan and were also eventually detailed to the Ashio copper mines for the duration of the war.
 3